Marital debt

-Marital debt (commonly referred as conjugal debt) is a spouse's sexual commitment to one another.
+Marital duty (commonly referred as conjugal duty) is a spouse's sexual commitment to one another.
 The concept stems from descriptions found in canon law of medieval Europe.

 History

 During the later medieval period (10th to 15th centuries), a new scholastic way of thinking allowed the Church to solidify doctrine, leading to the formation of ecclesiastical law.
 This new wave of thinking stemmed from the revival and codification of some Roman laws.
-Particular works from Irneius and his students in 1112 and 1125 in particular, reconstructed some laws of Justinian's Code.
+Particular works from Irnerius and his students in 1112 and 1125 in particular, reconstructed some laws of Justinian's Code.
 Work on laws allowed scholars to debate the issues like marriage as a sacrament.
 Biblical references to marriage, like that found in 1 Corinthians 7 alludes to it as a preventative measure for "sexual immorality."
 Scholars like Gratian of Bologna were quick to posit their theories on marriage.
 His 12th century work, Decretum Gratiani, became an early text example for other canon law studies and it is here where the earliest account for marital debt is found.
 In it, he writes that marriage arose from wishing to prevent further sin through fornication.
 Gratian is also quick to point out four main reasons people may have for getting married: that is for offspring, to pay the debt, or the obligation of sex, for incontinence, or to satisfy lust and for the sake of pleasure.

 A pattern of reciprocal sexual obligation then emerged.
 Spousal consent, from interpretations on marital debt, allowed spouses to more easily influence the lives of their other spouse.
 They lived in communal bond, a sexual bond known as a "conjugal domicile".
 One notable example of the strength of this bond, was when a husband wished to leave his marriage for a monastic life but he remains in a sexual debt to his wife.
 He, therefore, could only leave for the monastery if his wife consents to his departure.